EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 <br/>

-# Act II: About That Swap File
+# About That Swap File

 A lot of Raspberry Pi LLM tutorials immediately tell you to create several gigabytes of swap.